 We talked and condescended

 “People are deeply curious and voracious learners,” says Haynes.
 While, generally speaking, inquisitiveness and the desire to obtain new information are considered positive personality traits, in a digital world where every action leaves a trail of breadcrumbs, this leaves people extremely vulnerable to the whim of corporations.
 Citing “The Right to Privacy” by Samuel D. Warren and Louis D. Brandeis, Haynes says, “Each of us does have ‘the right to be let alone.’”
 As is pertains to the companies collecting and storing data about customers and prospects, Haynes asserts, “We should either get [customers’] permission first or let them know up front what we will be doing with their information.”
 So often, though, people inadvertently end up on marketing, advertising, or call lists, and tracing back that digital trail to the original handover of information can be challenging.

 Furthermore, while customers can ask to be placed on “do not call” lists or request to be removed from marketing or advertising emails (in the EU the Right to be Forgotten is a mandate rather than a request), the personal information about that individual remains in the company’s database(s).
 As such, that personally identifiable information (PII) is still susceptible to access, breach, or misuse.
-In other words, cautions Haynes, even if a person can remove his or her information from public use, his/her PII continues to be accessible by others within the organization (employees, vendors, contractors, etc.), which doesn’t make the data very private at all.
+In other words, cautions Haynes, even if a person is able to remove his or her information from public use, his/her PII continues to be accessible by others within the organization (employees, vendors, contractors, etc.), which doesn’t make the data very private at all.
 “That is not honoring their right to be let alone,” he says.